schoolofdevops/course-outlines/2018/containers/advanced-docker.md

   * Linux/Unix Systems Fundamentals
   * Familiarity with Command Line Interface (CLI)
   * Fundamental knowledge of editors on linux (any one of vi/nano/emacs)
+  * Understanding of YAML syntax and familiarity with reading/writing basic YAML specifications

 ### Hardware and Software  Requirements